What is Margin Requirement?

 Our stop loss calculator can help you improve your risk management and the use of your balance requirement.

-Margin requirement in different markets
+How it works in different markets

 Margin requirements can be different depending on the type of asset and market you trade.
-Forex, stocks, futures, options, spread betting, and crypto all have different frameworks.
+Forex, stocks, futures, options, financial spread betting, and crypto all have different frameworks.

 It usually boils down to how much leverage is offered by the broker.